What are Amazon Search Terms?

 - Keyword repetitions were avoided here

 - Hyphens were used to cover several variations of compound and separate spelling

 - No use of irrelevant keywords

-In this example, all relevant search terms (keywords) are considered by Amazon.
-The space is utilized effectively so that more keywords are covered and the night cream will show up in many more search queries – therefore increasing that product’s visibility on Amazon.
+In this optimization example, all relevant search terms are considered by Amazon.
+The space is utilized effectively so that more keywords are covered and the night cream listing will show up for many more search queries – therefore increasing that product’s visibility on Amazon.
 A higher visibility most always results in a higher amount of clicks.